RISHIT-ANAND/ISTE-HACKTOBER-21_THE-ALGO-COMPANION/README.md

 <hr>

-# Perks of Open Source Contribution:
+# :gift:Perks of Open Source Contribution:

-> Aside from the knowledge you’ll gain and the fun you’ll have **you can earn a limited-edition Hacktoberfest t-shirt**.
+> Aside from the knowledge you’ll gain and the fun you’ll have **you can earn a limited-edition Hacktoberfest t-shirt :tshirt: :tshirt:**.

 <hr>